 If your body can tolerate it, low-fat dairy products are an important source of nutrients.
 They also contain calcium and vitamin D for bone strength.

 The foods listed above are typically items that are part of a good low-fat, less-processed diet.
 In addition to lowering inflammation, a more natural diet can have noticeable effects on your physical and emotional health.

-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 For more information on cellular therapy and what it could mean for your life moving forward, contact us today or call us at 888-745-6697.
 Our patient coordinators will walk you through our available treatment options, talk through your current health and medical history and determine a qualifying treatment plan that works best for you.